Pterygoplichthys: Distribution and habitat

 Pterygoplichthys habitat is most common in sluggish streams, floodplain lakes, and marshes.
 They are known from the Orinoco, Amazon, Magdalena, Maracaibo, Paraná, Parnaíba and São Francisco systems.

 These fish have been introduced into many locations.
 Several species of Pterygoplichthys have been established in the United States in Florida, Hawaii, Nevada, and Texas.
 Established species include P. multiradiatus in Florida and Hawaii, P. disjunctivus in Florida, and P. anisitsi in Texas.
 Sailfin catfish are one of the more successful established exotic fish in Florida in terms of their range extension and abundance, yet their presence has not had any measurable effect on native fishes, although they have contributed significantly to the carrying capacity of some fish communities.
 Moreover, none of the 30 professional water managers, engineers, lake management, and shoreline stabilization company owners contacted in 2004 by a particular study considered erosion caused by the burrowing activity of loricariid catfishes a major problem, except in some man-made lakes in the southeastern part of the state.

 In Mexico, P. multiradiatus is established in Campeche, Chiapas, and other localities in central and western Mexico, while P. pardalis has been found in southeastern Mexico.
 In the Philippines, where these fish are known as janitor fish, P. disjunctivus and P. pardalis have been found, these fish are considered a threat to the freshwater fish population; they are found in the Marikina River, Laguna de Bay and the Pasig River.
 P. multiradiatus has also been established in Puerto Rico and Taiwan.

+In 2022 Hungary the species was first discovered in Lake Hévíz.

+After catching an documenting several more specimens the species could be identified with certainty.

+It was also established that the species has successfully colonised the lake and has been declared an invasive species.